Morning has broken

 Music has suffered an irreplaceable loss: Herr Mozart, the artist and darling of our age, surrendered up this past night his beautiful, harmonious spirit, and now mixes his heavenly tones with the choir of the immortals.
 He died too soon for his family and for art, to which he would have offered many more monuments of his abilities.

 Note that the dateline is 6 December.
 It appears that this report was taken from the Wiener Zeitung published the day after the composer died.
-More than half a century later on 28 January 1856, Joseph Deiner wrote in the Vienna Morgen-Post
+More than half a century later on 28 January 1856, Joseph Deiner wrote in the Vienna Morgen-Post:.

 The night of Mozart’s death was dark and stormy; at the funeral, too, it began to rage and storm.
 Rain and snow fell at the same time, as if Nature wanted to shew [sic] her anger with the great composer’s contemporaries, who had turned out extremely sparsely for his burial.
 Only a few friends and three women accompanied the corpse.
 Mozart’s wife was not present.
-These few people with their umbrellas stood round the bier, which then taken via the Grosse Schullerstrasse to the St. Marx Cemetery.
+These few people with their umbrellas stood round the bier, which was then taken via the Grosse Schullerstrasse to the Saint Marx Cemetery.
 As the storm grew ever more violent, even these few friends determined to turn back at the Stuben Gate…

 The accuracy of his description is undermined by the weather records of the Vienna Observatory for 6 December 1791 – the day between Mozart’s death and funeral as Wikipedia reports, “The Vienna Observatory kept weather records and recorded for 6 December a temperature ranging from 37.9 to 38.8 degrees Fahrenheit (2.8 °C – 3.8 °C), with “a weak east wind at all … times of the day.”
 The likelihood of a calm day bookended by two unreported stormy days seems implausible.

 Seeing his “few friends turn back at the Stuben Gate” (Stubentor) is possible but geographically unlikely.
-There was a funeral mass held at St. Stephen’s Church with the arrangements likely made by Mozart’s friend and supporter Baron Gottfried Van Swieten and possibly his student Franz Sussmayer.
+There was a funeral mass held at Saint Stephen’s Church with the arrangements likely made by Mozart’s friend and supporter Baron Gottfried Van Swieten and possibly his student Franz Sussmayer.
 Passing through Stubentor is a possible route but not necessarily the most direct one and is less than a fifth of the way.
 For the weather to turn them back so quickly would indicate an extremely severe and unreported storm.

 One possible source for all this melodrama was Mozart’s widow, Constanze.
 Trying to raise the seven year old Karl Thomas and the seven month old Franz Xaver, the shrewd Constanze had to manage her way out of the debt that Wolfgang had left behind – something she did quite successfully.

-Marking a spot
+Marking a spot.

-In the mid nineteenth century the Viennese made an effort to identify the most likely site for Mozart’s burial in St. Marx and in 1859 erected a memorial stone designed by Hanns Gasser.
+In the mid nineteenth century the Viennese made an effort to identify the most likely site for Mozart’s burial in Saint Marx and in 1859 erected a memorial stone designed by Hanns Gasser.
 This was later moved to the Zentralfriedhof (Central Cemetery) which would be my next stop.
-A stone slab was placed in St. Marx to identify the grave’s location and the stone angel and column
+A stone slab was placed in SaintMarx to identify the grave’s location and the stone angel and column seen in the photo

 were added later.
 (In fact, this, too is not original.
 It was damaged during World War II and had restorations performed in 1950 and 2016.)

-A final gesture
+A final gesture.

-Before leaving St. Marx to continue my journey to Zentralfriedhof, I placed two items on the memorial – a stone and a pine cone.
+Before leaving Saint Marx to continue my journey to Zentralfriedhof, I placed two items on the memorial – a stone and a pine cone.
 Since antiquity, the pine cone has symbolized human enlightenment, eternal life, and regeneration and seemed a fitting tribute to make to Mozart.

 As for the stone, it remains part of my Jewish cultural identity.
 One explanation behind the reason Jews leave stones is the close relationship between the Hebrew words for pebble and bind.
 The memorial prayer called El Maleh Rachamim contains the phrase btz’ror Ha-chayim meaning to be bound in the bond of life.
 Leaving a stone shows that the individual’s memory continues to live on both in and through us.
 That, for me, is certainly true of Mozart.